ByteAether/Ulid/README.md

 <img align="right" width="100px" src="assets/logo.png" />

-ULIDs are identifiers designed to be universally unique and lexicographically sortable, making them ideal for distributed systems and time-ordered data.
-Unlike GUIDs, ULIDs are both sortable and human-readable.
-This library provides a robust and fully compliant .NET implementation of ULIDs, addressing some limitations found in other implementations.
+ULIDs are universally unique, lexicographically sortable identifiers, ideal for distributed systems and time-ordered data due to their sortability and human-readability—advantages GUIDs lack.
+This library offers a robust, fully compliant .NET implementation, addressing limitations found in other ULID solutions.

-This implementation addresses a potential issue in the official specification where generating multiple ULIDs within the same millisecond can cause the "random" part of the ULID to overflow.
-To ensure dependability and guarantee the generation of unique ULIDs, this implementation allows overflow to increment the "timestamp" part of the ULID, thereby eliminating the possibility of randomly occurring exceptions.
+This implementation addresses a potential `OverflowException` that can occur when generating multiple ULIDs within the same millisecond due to the "random" part overflowing.
+To ensure dependable, unique ULID generation, our solution increments the timestamp component upon random part overflow, eliminating such exceptions.
+This behavior aligns with discussions in [ULID specification issue #39](https://github.com/ulid/spec/issues/39#issuecomment-2252145597).

-Relevant issue with same suggestion is opened on official ULID specification: [Guarantee a minimum number of IDs before overflow of the random component #39](https://github.com/ulid/spec/issues/39#issuecomment-2252145597)

-A unique feature of this library is the ability to introduce random increments during monotonic ULID generation.
-As pointed out in [issue #105 of the ULID specification](https://github.com/ulid/spec/issues/105), simply incrementing the random part by 1 makes ULIDs generated in the same millisecond predictable and vulnerable to enumeration attacks.
-To mitigate this, our library allows you to configure a random increment.
-This adds an extra layer of randomness, making the ULIDs harder to guess while preserving their lexicographical sortability.
-You can configure the random part to be incremented by a random value, spanning from a 1-byte (1–256) to a 4-byte (1–4,294,967,296) range.
+This library uniquely addresses the predictability of monotonic ULIDs generated within the same millisecond by allowing random increments to the random component.
+This mitigates enumeration attack vulnerabilities, as discussed in [ULID specification issue #105](https://github.com/ulid/spec/issues/105).
+You can configure the random increment with a random value ranging from 1-byte (1–256) to 4-bytes (1–4,294,967,296), enhancing randomness while preserving lexicographical sortability.

-For almost all systems in the world, both GUID and integer IDs should be abandoned in favor of ULIDs.
-GUIDs, while unique, lack sortability and readability, making them less efficient for indexing and querying.
-Integer IDs, on the other hand, are sortable but not universally unique, leading to potential conflicts in distributed systems.
-ULIDs combine the best of both worlds, offering both uniqueness and sortability, making them an ideal choice for modern applications that require scalable and efficient identifier generation.
-This library provides a robust and reliable implementation of ULIDs, ensuring that your application can benefit from these advantages without compromising on performance or compliance with the official specification.
+For most modern systems, ULIDs offer a superior alternative to both GUIDs and integer IDs.
+While GUIDs provide uniqueness, they lack sortability and readability, impacting indexing and querying efficiency.
+Integer IDs are sortable but not universally unique, leading to potential conflicts in distributed environments.
+ULIDs combine universal uniqueness with lexicographical sortability, making them the optimal choice for scalable and efficient identifier generation in modern applications.
+This library provides a robust, reliable, and compliant ULID implementation, enabling your application to leverage these benefits without compromising performance or adherence to the official specification.

 ## Features